 The 1st International Conference on Asbestos Awareness and Management is landmark conference fully organized and funded by the ASEA – a integral part of the Australian Government.
 Mr. Peter Tighe, ASEA Chief Executive Officer, remarked:

 “November is (Australia’s) National Asbestos Awareness Month and the [ASEA] agency has organized a conference featuring well renowned international experts in asbestos management, health, advocacy and governance to challenge delegates into thinking how Australia can drive change in our region and globally when it comes to the continued manufacturing and distribution of asbestos containing materials.
 This event will provide a stimulating and entertaining environment for delegates and stakeholders to discuss the big issues facing them in raising awareness about the dangers of asbestos in our work and domestic environment and how it can be managed into the future.”
+ADAO sends our gratitude and support to the Asbestos Safety and Eradication Agency as they continue to raise awareness and action to protect public health and raise international standards in regards to asbestos prevention.

 As I say goodnight on this blog, Charlie has started his count with the baby bunnies (wild ones) as he brought us a present last night and dropped it at our feet ....
 Last summer his count was 38 bunnies!
 Here they are a menace and just breed so fast.
 Today he is exhausted and sleeping most of the day to regain his strength!